Galloanserae

 Surprisingly, two Old World species thought to be unrelated members of Phasianidae have turned out to be sister taxa and basal members of the Odontophoridae.
 They are the Stone Partridge (Ptilopachus petrosus) and Nahan's Francolin, which I've moved to Acentrortyx (Chapin, 1926) as Nahan's Partridge, Acentrortyx nahani.
 See Crowe et al. (2006a) and Cohen et al. (2012).
 Although Cohen et al. recommend including Nahan'a Partridge in Ptilopachus, it has long been considered to belong to a separate genus and lives in an entirely different habitat.
 Moreover, they estimate a divergence time of 9.6 mya between the two taxa.
 The chronogram in Hosner et al. (2015a) makes clear that all other such divergences in Odontophoridae are treated in separate genera.
 Taking all this into account, I put the two African partridges in separate genera.

 The division between the two African partridges and the New World Quail is quite ancient.
-Cohen et al. (2012) estimated it between 33.9 and 55.8 mya (mostly likely in the Eocene), while Hosner et al. (2015a) put it between 27 and 38 mya (mid Oligocene to late-Eocene).
+Cohen et al. (2012) estimated it between 33.9 and 55.8 mya (most likely in the Eocene), while Hosner et al. (2015a) put it between 27 and 38 mya (mid Oligocene to late-Eocene).
 Accordingly, I treat them as separate subfamilies.
 Bowie et al. (2013) created the name Ptilopachinae for this.

 The New World Quail are arranged based on Hosner et al. (2015a).
 Different methods of estimation gave slightly different results for Odontophorus.
 The biggest change involved the Spotted Wood-Quail, Odontophorus guttatus.
 Their concatenated tree put it sister to Stripe-faced Wood-Quail, Odontophorus balliviani.
 Their coalescent tree (Fig. 3b) is followed here.